MY SCRIPTURE STUDIES

 The crisis continues to intensify.
 The illegal industry now generates $172.6 billion from forced commercial sexual exploitation annually (ILO, 2024).
 Current estimates show traffickers hold 49.6 million people in modern slavery worldwide, including 12 million children (ILO and United Nations, 2024.)”

-In stark contrast to fallen Babylon, thank God the focus of Revelation shifts permanently to Jerusalem—the earthly city today, but ultimately the New Jerusalem.
-It becomes the undisputed center of the final events and if you read the headlines today you can see the pressure building.
+In stark contrast to fallen Babylon, thank God the focus of Revelation dramatically shifts to Jerusalem—an earthly city today with the Temple Mount still in ruins, but ultimately New Jerusalem is seen.
+Jerusalem is the vortex, the undisputed center of the final events and if you read the headlines today you can see the pressure cooker building in and all around Jerusalem.

 Revelation 14 shows harvest and grape treading that echo's Joel's judgment and Isaiah's winepress, while the 144,000's purity recalls Leviticus' holiness code.
 Chapter fifteen's sea of glass and song of Moses tie to Exodus' Red Sea victory, praising God's triumph over evil.
 Chapter sixteen's bowls of wrath are a final Exodus-style plague cycle, with Armageddon rooted in Zechariah's Megiddo battle.